Acquanetta

-Acquanetta (born Mildred Davenport; July 17, 1921 – August 16, 2004), nicknamed "The Venezuelan Volcano", was an American B-movie actress during the 1940s and 1950s.
+Acquanetta (born July 17, 1921 – August 16, 2004), nicknamed "The Venezuelan Volcano", was an American B-movie actress during the 1940s and 1950s.
 Acquanetta was most known for her "exotic" beauty.

 Early years

 The facts of Acquanetta's origins are not known with certainty.
 Although accounts differ (some giving her birth-name as Mildred Davenport, from Norristown, Pennsylvania), Acquanetta claimed she was born Burnu Acquanetta, meaning "Burning Fire/Deep Water", in Ozone, Wyoming.
 Orphaned from her Arapaho parents when she was two (or three), she lived briefly with another family before being taken in by an artistic couple with whom she remained until she made the choice to live independently at the age of fifteen.
-Other accounts suggest she was a light-skinned African American who concealed her heritage due to the racial discrimination of the era; her career was followed closely by the African American press.
+Other accounts suggest she was a light-skinned African American who concealed her heritage due to the racial discrimination of the era.
+Her career was followed closely by the African American press.
 In 1942, Life magazine noted her mysterious origins, but reported that she had lived with a Spanish family in Spanish Harlem posing as a Venezuelan before moving to Mexico, then Venezuela to obtain citizenship.
 The article suggests that the Arapaho orphan story was invented because she was unable to produce any identification for the Screen Actors Guild.

 According to the 1940 US Census, she had five siblings, including a sister, Kathryn Davenport, and a brother, Horace Davenport, who was, according to the Pennsylvania Bar Association, "the first African-American judge in Montgomery County."